Year’s fastest sunsets around equinoxes | EarthSky.org

 Tonight – at sunset – here’s a natural phenomenon you might never have imagined.
 That is, the sun actually sets faster around the time of an equinox.
 The fastest sunsets (and sunrises) occur at or near the equinoxes.
 And the slowest sunsets (and sunrises) occur at or near the solstices.
 This is true whether you live in the Northern or Southern Hemisphere.

 Why does the sun set so quickly around the equinoxes?
-At every equinox, the sun rises due east and sets due west.
+At every equinox, the sun pretty much rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

 Meanwhile, at a solstice, the sun is setting farthest north or farthest south of due west.
 The farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 That means a longer duration for sunset at the solstices.

-The sunset duration varies by latitude, but let’s just consider one latitude, 40o North, the latitude Denver or Philadelphia in the United States, or Beijing in China.
+The sunset duration varies by latitude.
+Farther north or south on the Earth’s globe, the duration of sunset lasts longer.
+Closer to the equator, the duration is shorter.
+But let’s just consider one latitude, 40 degrees North, the latitude Denver or Philadelphia in the United States, or Beijing in China.
 At that latitude, on the day of equinox, the sun sets in about 2 and 3/4 minutes.

-Meanwhile, at 40o latitude, the solstice sun sets in roughly 3 and 1/4 minutes.
+On the other hand, the solstice sun sets in roughly 3 and 1/4 minutes at 40 degrees latitude.

-The lunar calendars are almost here!
+The lunar calendars are here!
 They’ll help you know the moon phases throughout the year.

-When is the next equinox?
-The September equinox will arrive on September 22, 2016 at 1421 UTC.
+When is the equinox?
+The September equinox will arrive on September 23, 2019 at 7:50 UTC.
 Although the equinox happens at the same moment worldwide, your clock times will depend on your time zone.
-For time zones in the continental U.S., this equinox comes at 10:21 a.m.
-EDT, 9:21 a.m.
-CDT, 8:21 a.m.
-MDT or 7:21 a.m.
+For time zones in the continental U.S., this equinox comes on September 23 at 3:50 a.m.
+EDT, 2:50 a.m.
+CDT, 1:50 a.m.
+MDT or 12:50 a.m.
 PDT.
 Translate to your time zone.

 Bottom line: The fastest sunsets of the year are happening now, around the time of the September equinox.